📝 All Notetag, Comments, Conditional Branch and Movement Route commands

 Return true if default local variable of this event is haha

-Return true if default local variable of other events that are below this event is >=5
+Return true if default local variable of the event underneath this event has value >=5

-Case 2: eventLocalVariable('player', '>=5', 'fire')
+Case 2: eventLocalVariable(this._eventId, 'fire') >= 5

-Return true if local variable named 'fire' of other events that are below player is >=5
+Return true if local variable named 'fire' of the event underneath this event has value >=5

 localPercentage(eventId, percentage)

-50% chance this condition will return true
+localPercentage(this._eventId, 50) - 50% chance this condition will return true

-equippedWeapon(id or name, slot (default is 1))
+equippedWeapon(id or name, slot)

 Check if the player is equipping a weapon using its id or name